Apple Pay for web

 1const publicKey = '{YOUR_PUBLIC_KEY}';23const checkout = await CheckoutWebComponents({4paymentSession,5publicKey,6environment: 'sandbox',78onPaymentCompleted: async (_self, paymentResponse) => {9// Handle synchronous payments10await handlePayment(paymentResponse.id);11},12});

-If you've set up your webhook receiver, we send a Gateway webhook to your server.
+If you've configured your webhook server, we send a Gateway webhook to your server.
 The webhook we send depends on the status of the payment.
-Wait for the webhook callback before you trigger your order fulfillment process.
+Wait for the webhook callback before you start your order fulfillment process.

-ID is returned in the webhook payload's data.metadata.cko_payment_session_id
+The PaymentSession ID is returned in the data.metadata.cko_payment_session_id field of the webhook payload.

 To test Apple Pay payments, you need: